Uiowa-Applied-Topology/mappeR/cran-comments.md

 ## CRAN Resubmission

-This is a resubmission to fix issues in the DESCRIPTION raised by Beni Altmann.
+This is a resubmission to fix some final issues raised by Beni Altmann.
 Here I

-* Reformatted URLS correctly
-* Removed `dontrun` to let most examples go through
-* Minor bug fixes for ballmapper
+* Removed brackets for urls in DESCRIPTION file
+* Added comment on why `dontrun` is necessary for `cymapper`

 ## R CMD check results